monsieurbiz/SyliusRichEditorPlugin/README.md

             icon: map pin
             classes:
                 form: App\Form\Type\UiElement\GoogleMapsType
+                #ui_element: App\UiElement\MyUiElement
             templates:
                 admin_render: '/Admin/UiElement/google_maps.html.twig'
                 front_render: '/Shop/UiElement/google_maps.html.twig'
 ```

+You can use your own Ui Element object if needed.
+Be sure to implement the
+`\MonsieurBiz\SyliusRichEditorPlugin\UiElement\UiElementInterface` interface.
+A trait is there for you 🤗 as well.
+This is very useful when you need to do some custom work in your templates, it's like
+having a helper around.
+The Ui Element is then available via the `ui_element` variable in your templates.

 ### Create the Form Type we use in admin to fill your UiElement